-This year, the term of our Class I directors, Shaan Gandhi, MD, PhD, MBA, Gerhard Koenig, PhD, and Clay Bernardin Thorp, is expiring.
-Mr. Thorp is not up for re-election to the Board at the Annual Meeting, but will serve as a Class I director and as a member on the Audit Committee until the Annual Meeting.
+This year, the term of our class II directors, Cheryl Renee Blanchard, PhD, Mary Thistle, and Stefan Vitorovic, MS, MBA, is expiring.
 The nominees are presently directors, and have indicated a willingness to continue to serve as directors, if elected.
 If the nominees become unable or unwilling to serve, however, the proxies may be voted for a substitute nominee selected by our board of directors.